M. Gessen: Personal life

 Gessen tested positive for the BRCA mutation that is correlated with breast cancer and underwent a mastectomy in 2005.

-Gessen came out as nonbinary in 2020 and began using they/them pronouns at that time.
-When speaking of their childhood, Gessen said: "I remember, at the age of five [...] hoping that I would wake up a boy.
+Gessen came out as nonbinary in 2020 and began using they/them pronouns.
+Of their childhood, Gessen has said: "I remember, at the age of five [...] hoping that I would wake up a boy.
 A real boy.
 I had people address me by a boy's name.
 My parents, fortunately, were incredibly game.
 They were totally fine with it."
-As a child, Gessen used the male-denoting verb forms, a feature of Russian grammar in which past-stem verbs denote the grammatical gender of the subject of the sentence, but as a teenager switched to using female-denoting verb forms.
-In a Russian-language interview, Gessen said that they continue to use the female form of verbs when speaking Russian.
+As a child, Gessen used the masculine-inflected verb forms in Russian, but as a teenager they switched to the feminine inflection.
+In a Russian-language interview, Gessen said they continue to use the feminine form of verbs when speaking Russian.